ori-sky/polar-space/designs/ships.md

 ## Propulsion
 All *SCF* ships use a *Charged Ion Friction Drive* (or "IFD") for primary propulsion.
 Usually directed out the back of the ship through adjustable exhaust nozzles with some of the energy directed through forward facing manifolds to provide ships with the ability to fly backwards at only slightly reduced top speeds.
+Ships are also fitted with an *IFD Overdrive System* that can tap power from the ship's main power reserves to increase thrust

 ## Weapons Array
 *SCF* ships have a class standardised weapons array allowing them to fit a wide variety of "Primary" and "Secondary" weapons for specific types of hull.